Table of contents

 – This is really the Achilles’ heel of the portfolio, which is a shame since it’s probably one of the cheapest components, and Baroque could have easily gone for a better-function binder ring.
 However, once you fix the rings with heat shrink tubing, it at least becomes serviceable.

 – The sleeves are made from acid-free polypropylene and contain acid-free paper, so they are perfect for archival quality poster storage.
 My only complaint is them snagging on the rings and the way that the seams are sealed together, which can cause posters’ corners to snag.

 – This is a great storage solution.
 I keep mine under a guest bed thanks to its low profile.
 It can store up to 100 posters if you purchase additional sleeves which make this pretty future-proof for me.

 – Although flipping through the pages could be easier, I think this is the best solution out there right now.
 It allows me to look through my collection, easier than I have ever been able to before, especially when everything was in tubes.
 This portfolio is necessarily large, but it’s made easily portable by the handle and detachable strap.

 – Baroque’s customer service went above and beyond what was required by offering to send me a new portfolio when they come back in stock.
 You really can’t ask for more than that.

 – Despite the drawbacks, I am happy with my purchase.
 At the end of the day, it is a storage solution that will keep my posters safe and will allow me to look through them better than I have before.
-It’s large capacity and expandability also make it a great choice and it pairs great with Baroque Porfolios’ LED light box frames.
+Its large capacity and expandability also make it a great choice and it pairs great with Baroque Porfolios’ LED light box frames.